Commodity ETFs: Everything You Need to Know

 • Diversification: Commodity prices tend to have a low correlation with prices of the primary investment assets.
 For example, in 2022, when both stocks and bonds were negative, commodities were generally positive.
 Investors can gain diversified exposure to commodities through a broad basket ETF like the Invesco DB Commodity Index Tracking Fund (DBC), which tracks an index of 14 commodities.

-• Inflation hedge: When the price of goods and services are rising, commodity prices are also generally rising.
+• Inflation hedge: When the price of goods and services rise, commodity prices also generally rise.

 • Convenience: Investors can gain exposure to the price movement of commodities without having to physically hold the assets or buy futures contracts.